Sub-Riemannian interpolation inequalities: Conjugate times and optimality: proof of Theorem

 \section{Conjugate times and optimality: proof of Theorem \ref{t:noconj}}

-The aim of this appendix is to give a self-contained proof of the fact that geodesics not containing abnormal segments lose minimality after their first conjugate point, that is Theorem \ref{t:noconj}.
-This fact is not new, and well-known to experts.
-An explicit statement can be found in the preprint version of \cite[Prop.\ 5.15]{FR-mass}, and is proved in \cite{S-index}.
-The main difference with respect to the proof of the analogue statement in the Riemannian setting is that the explicit formula for the second variation of energy (the index form, see e.g.\ \cite{MilnorMorse}) is usually expressed in terms of Levi-Civita connection and curvature, which are not available in the sub-Riemannian setting.
+The aim of this appendix is to give a self-contained proof of the fact that geodesics not containing abnormal segments lose minimality after their first conjugate point, following \cite{nostrolibro,S-index}.
+The main difference with respect to the proof of the analogue statement in the Riemannian setting is that the explicit formula for the second variation of energy is usually expressed in terms of Levi-Civita connection and curvature, which are not available in the sub-Riemannian setting.
 Hence one has to work with a suitable generalization of the index form on the space of controls.
 Here, the sub-Riemannian structure is not required to be ideal.